The Bogart show!

 Presentation:

 Humphrey Bogart plays his signature skeptical character this time as a private investigator trying to unearth the priceless Maltese Falcon.
 The film has noir aspects with decent cinematography, but the focus is on its talent and story.
 For a thriller made in 1941, the pacing and tension does get thrilling especially toward the climax and almost goes toe to toe with modern films in excitement.
-However, like all of the classic films, the language doesnโt always translate with the reveal of the mystery explicitly spoken as opposed to shown.
-Itโs also revealed so quickly that it will be very easy to miss; youโll likely have to rewind to fully grasp how the events happened.
+However, like most classic films the language doesnโt always translate with the reveal of the mystery explicitly spoken as opposed to shown.
+Itโs also revealed so quickly that it could be easy to miss; youโll likely have to rewind to fully grasp how the events happened.

 Conclusion:

+This is where style and performance trumps story.
 A fun detective mystery thriller with some spy, deception and action elements that resemble the building blocks of a 007 film.
-If you like classic films, this a one of the more well executed and presented thrillers.
-The climax is quite weak, or lack thereof, but even for casual audiences, you might find yourself absorbed by Bogartโs unstoppable performance.
+If you like classic films, this is one of the more well executed and presented thrillers, but to be honest youโre really watching this for Bogart.
+The climax is alright compared to Billy Wilderโs noir storytelling, but even casual audiences might be absorbed by Bogartโs unstoppable performance.

 Recommendations